An Author, his progress with self-publishing.

 Posted on November 5, 2021

-Initially attracted by the name of the publisher which reminded me of the Grosvenor Arms in Shaftesbury from schooldays of long ago, I was soon captured by the clarity and simplicity of their description of the process, ‘I can do this, of course I can do this’.
+During 2021, I had my first experience with book publishing at any level.
+I was initially attracted by the name of the publisher which reminded me of the Grosvenor Arms in Shaftesbury from schooldays of long ago and was soon captured by the clarity and simplicity of their description of the process, ‘I can do this, of course I can do this’.

 During February, the text was sent to Grosvenor House Publishing with the preface and prologue as separate items and a list of characters was included within the text.
 An extract from the text relating John’s tender care for a new-born calf, inspired by a Countryfile story on spring lambing, was sent in mid-March as the back cover blog.
 Later, a Readers Response was included on the last page of White Clyffe with my email address for reply.